EGI-Federation/documentation/content/en/providers/getting-started/joining/_index.md

 ---
-title: "Joining the EGI Infrastructure as a provider"
+title: "Joining EGI as a provider"
 weight: 100
 description: "Guidelines for service providers to join the EGI Infrastructure"
 type: "docs"